Expert Aggregation for Financial Forecasting

+Stocks are sorted according to each model's predictions.
+A long (resp. short) portfolio is built by buying 10\% of the stocks having the highest (resp. lowest) estimated returns.
+Both equally and value weighted portfolios are considered.
+Value weighted results are presented in the appendix.
+Value weighted portfolios are less sensitive to illiquidity of small cap stocks, but as the objective functions of both forecasting models and aggregation minimize equally weighted forecast errors, the main paper focuses on equally weighted portfolios.
+When comparing portfolio performance with the estimation accuracy in Table \ref{tab:r2scores}, improved forecasts do not necessarily lead to better portfolios.
+For instance, the portfolio OLS+H outperforms the experts based on linear and tree algorithms, while having one of the lowest \%R2 among the forecasting models.
+Average monthly returns generally increase monotonically decile by decile for each algorithm, as reported in Appendix Table \ref{tab:decile_equally} for equally weighted portfolios and Table \ref{tab:decile_value} for value weighted.

-Strategy performances are consistent with forecast accuracy results, the best realized H-L portfolio returns are the neural network ones.
-Neural networks outperform the others experts with an annual SR always greater than 2.20.
-The expert NN2 dominates the other algorithms with a realized monthly return of 4.20\% on equally weighted portfolio and 3.11\% on value weighted, leading to an annual Sharpe ratio of 2.74 and 2.71 respectively.
+Table \ref{tab:ptfperf} reports the performances of each expert portfolio on the out-of-sample test period.
+The performance metrics definitions are precised in Appendix \ref{sec:metrics}.
+In general, expert performance improves with the model complexity.
+An exception occurs with the linear model OLS+H which provides similar performance to the neural networks\footnote{This is a notable distinction from the results of \cite{GuKellyXiu2018} where tree-based models and neural networks significantly outperformed OLS+H.}.
+Portfolio performances are in line with forecast accuracy results.
+Neural network offer the best portfolio performance, outperforming the other strategies with an annual Sharpe Ratio (SR) always greater than 2.2.
+The expert NN2 dominates the other algorithms with an annual return of 0.5 for the equally weighted portfolio and 0.37 for value weighted, leading to a SR of 2.74 and 2.67 respectively.